 - Wisdom (知; 智 【ち】 chi)

 The Edo Period opened an unprecedented chapter of peace in Japanese history.
 The samurai, while formally military, took over the administration of and the policing in their fiefs all over Japan, on behalf of the Tokugawa regime.
 The bushidō literature of this time contains much thought relevant to a warrior class seeking more general application of martial principles and experience in peacetime, as well as reflection on the land’s long history of war.
 Yamaga Sokō (山鹿 素行, 1622–1685), a philosopher, strategist and stout Confucian, became a central theoretician in matters of samurai conduct.
-Focusing on a more general form of bushidō, based on pure Confucianism and emperor worship and to be adhered to be the common populace, not just the samurai class, he soon fell out with the bakufu and was exiled.
+Focusing on a more general form of bushidō, based on pure Confucianism and emperor worship that was to be followed not just by the samurai class but also by the common populace, he soon fell out with the bakufu and was exiled.

 After the Meiji Restoration, the advocates of bushidō focused on the central role of the Emperor and the allegiance